mridoni/gixsql/README.md

 ### SQLite

-The connection string for SQLIte databases directly encodes the filename, e.g.:
+The connection string for SQLite databases directly encodes the filename, e.g.:
 - `sqlite:///home/user/mydb.db`
 - `sqlite://c:/Users/myuser/mydb.db`
-As usual with SQLite, if the SQLIte file does not exist, it will be created.
+As usual with SQLite, if the SQLite file does not exist, it will be created.
 Currently no options are available for the SQLite driver.